-When to book: Most special’s for discount RV’s happen the first few months of the year.
-Between January and March are the best time’s to book one way rentals and get the best early booking discounts.
+When to book: Most special’s for discount RV’s happen in the first few months of the year.
+Between January and March are the best times to book one-way rentals and get the best early booking discounts.

 Bring your own meals: Most RV’s come equipped with a kitchen.
 Bring your own meals to cook so you save money on eating at restaurants.
 Plus we always think that camp food is some of the best food out there.

 Research parks or campgrounds: It’s always a great idea to research the parks and campgrounds you plan to attend.
 Read reviews, check on costs, and how far the experiences you want to see are from where you will be parking.
 A little pre-planning goes a long way when you are trying to budget your RV rental road trip.

 And last but not least.
 Remember to have fun!
 Enjoy the sights, experience the most, and the cost of your RV will feel discounted because it’ll be worth the experience.

 For more information on discount RV rentals check out these articles.

 Taking the trip from San Francisco to LA is iconic, filled with gorgeous views, towering mountains, and fun times.
 The Pacific Coast Highway is a great 450-mile stretch and guides you down the California coast.

 Here are our favorite stops along the way for either an hour or a day: